 After they have been activated, the unit and snap unit are split; applications can access both.
 The unit and snap unit together form a snap pair.
 TimeFinder/Snap manages this pair in what is known as a snap session.

 If snap units exist for all units of a pubset, these snap units together form the snap pubset.

-Details of this are provided in the manual "Introduction to System Administration".
+Details of this are provided in the manual "Introduction to System Administration" (see chapter "Related publications").